SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Interaction/DiagramSizeEvent/README.md

 #Diagram Size Change event

-This sample demonstrate how invoke SizeChanging and SizeChanged event.
-The SizeChanging event is invoke while resizing the elements in the diagram.
-The SizeChanged event is invoke when the element’s size has changed in the diagram.
+This sample demonstrates how invoke the SizeChanging and SizeChanged events.
+The SizeChanging event is invoked while resizing the elements in the diagram.
+The SizeChanged event is invoked when the element’s size has changed in the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/events?theme=fluent